janus-idp/backstage-showcase/showcase-docs/aws-eks.md

 **NOTES**:

-- Setting the HTTPS Listener with ALB requires a certificate with your custom domain.
-If you don't have any custom domain/certificate, you can set the `alb.ingress.kubernetes.io/listen-ports` annotation to `[{"HTTP": 80}]`, and then create a CloudFront distribution using the ALB endpoint as the content origin.
-This way, it would be possible to access the application using the CloudFront domain name.
-See [Steps for creating a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating.html).
-- Make sure to replace `<app_dns_name>` with the value of the Showcase application DNS name (e.g. a custom domain name known upfront, or an ALB DNS name, or a CloudFront DNS name like `d376s7j9emms3n.cloudfront.net` if you used CloudFront behind your ALB).
+- Make sure to replace `<app_dns_name>` with the value of the Showcase application DNS name.
-  If you are using ALB with a dynamic load balancer DNS, you'll need to deploy first (so as to get the ALB Ingress provisioned by AWS), then change the `global.host` value with the DNS name returned by AWS and redeploy.
+- If you do not know the desired group ID (from the container image), you can assign a random value to the corresponding `fsGroup` field.
+By setting `fsGroup` in the Pod Security Context, all processes of the containers are also made part of the supplementary group ID set in the field.
+The owner for volume mount location and any files created in that volume will be the group ID set in the field.
+However, be cautious with the use of `fsGroup`; changing the group ownership of an entire volume can cause pod startup delays for slow and/or large filesystems.
+Read these articles by [Snyk](https://snyk.io/blog/10-kubernetes-security-context-settings-you-should-understand/) and [Google Cloud](https://cloud.google.com/kubernetes-engine/docs/troubleshooting/troubleshooting-gke-storage#mounting_a_volume_stops_responding_due_to_the_fsgroup_setting) to learn more about it.

 ### Using the Operator